 The committee will present its recommendations by 31 December 2019.
 In the committee mandate, the government pledges the following:

 1. The government will pursue a knowledge-based drug policy aimed at preventing drug addiction, increasing harm reduction efforts and limiting societal harm.
 Saving lives and preserving users' dignity shall be integral in ensuring a humane drug care approach.

 2. The government will not legalize personal use and possession of illegal drugs.
 However, this does not preclude an increased emphasis on harm reduction measures.

 3. The police shall have authority to ensure that users are met with healthcare measures, and failure to comply will lead to sanctions.

 Norway is set to follow in the footsteps of Portugal, the first country to decriminalize possession of drugs for personal use in 2001, after realizing that strict punitive measures were not curbing the country's ongoing drug epidemic.
 In the years following this bold policy reform, Portugal has seen a decrease in problematic drug use and overdose deaths.

 The Norwegian committee's mandate states that it "is free to look at other countries' experiences with similar approaches, but should separately assess the experience of Portugal and the Portuguese model, considering whether the model or parts of it may be suited to a Norwegian context."

-Whether and in which cases current alternative penalties, terms of appeal, etc. used for use and possession for personal use shall be included in the model.6.
+5. Whether and in which cases current alternative penalties, terms of appeal, etc. used for use and possession for personal use shall be included in the model.6.
 The extent to which the proposed changes in regulations and proposed offers and sanctions are in accordance with the principle of consent-based health care.

-The Association for Safer Drug Policies (Foreningen for tryggere ruspolitikk) is raising funds to prepare and publish an independent report with recommendations.
+The Association for Safer Drug Policies is raising funds to prepare and publish an independent report with recommendations.
 Support our work by becoming a member.